Georgii Nelepp

 From 1930 to 1957, Nelepp performed dramatic tenor parts at the Kirov Theatre in St. Petersburg and the Bolshoi Theatre in Moscow.
-In Nelepp's entry in The Great Soviet Encyclopedia, V. I. Zubarin writes, "One of the best Soviet opera singers, Nelepp was a highly skilled actor.
+In Nelepp's entry in Great Soviet Encyclopedia, V. I. Zubarin writes, "One of the best Soviet opera singers, Nelepp was a highly skilled actor.
 He possessed a sonorous, soft voice capable of rich timbre.
 He was noted for the richness of his characterizations and for the austerity and nobility of his artistic form."
-In notes for a CD featuring Nelepp and three other Bolshoi tenors (Ivan Kozlovsky, Georgi Vinogradov, and Sergei Lemeshev), Charles Haynes calls Nelepp "the most exciting" of them, explaining that his "voice and artistry are entirely different from those of his three colleagues: the voice itself has a compelling 'ring' to it and there is a sense of urgency about his performances."
+In notes for a CD featuring Nelepp and three other Bolshoi tenors (Ivan Kozlovsky, Georgy Vinogradov, and Sergei Lemeshev), Charles Haynes calls Nelepp "the most exciting" of them, explaining that his "voice and artistry are entirely different from those of his three colleagues: the voice itself has a compelling 'ring' to it and there is a sense of urgency about his performances."

 Nelepp's life trajectory from farmhand to celebrated opera singer was marked by two youthful choices—joining the Russian Revolution as a member of the Red Army and successfully auditioning for a place in the opera-singing course at the Leningrad Conservatory despite having no previous musical training.

 Life

-Of Cossack ancestry, Nelepp was born in Bobruiki, Chernigov Governorate in today's Ukraine.
+Of Cossack ancestry, Nelepp was born in Bobruiki, Chernihiv Governorate in today's Ukraine.
 A grandmother of Polish nobility and an uncle employed by the railroad kept the family from hardship.
 However, both died when Georgii was a boy, and he was set to work to support the family on a landlord's farm.
 While herding cattle, he would sing in the open fields.

 When the Russian Revolution began, Georgii left his chores and joined the Red Army.
 A cavalryman, he was assigned to units in Ukraine that punished deserters and collected food taxes, i.e., confiscated grain from peasants.
 According to Russian historian Suzanne Ament, both assignments would likely have exposed him to violence.
 Deserters and uncooperative peasants alike were shot.

 For the rest of his life, Nelepp belonged to the Communist Party and served in various capacities, e.g., as Party Secretary of the Bolshoi Theatre and, beginning in 1954, on the Stalin Prize Committee.
 He enjoyed the privileges of Party membership, such as owning a car in which he took family and friends fishing.

 Nelepp has been criticized for denouncing persons to the Stalin regime.
 In her autobiography, soprano Galina Vishnevskaya, his co-star in Fidelio, described an incident in which a woman came to the Bolshoi Theater and spat on Nelepp, claiming he had destroyed her family.
 His article in the Encyclopaedia Universalis likewise presents Nelepp as a political informant.

 As a young soldier in Ukraine, Nelepp met and married his wife Nadezhda Feodorovna Gregorieva.
 Later, he would refer to her as his muse.
 She sacrificed her own musical career for his.

 As a member of the Young Communist League, Nelepp obtained transfer to Leningrad, where he entered a military topographical school, graduating in 1927.
 Although he had no formal music education, he nevertheless enjoyed playing the violin and harmonica, and above all singing.